Wester Moffat Hospital

 Wester Moffat Hospital is a health facility in Towers Road, Airdrie, North Lanarkshire, Scotland.
 It is managed by NHS Lanarkshire.
-It is a Grade B listed building.
+It is a Category B listed building.

 History

 The building, which was designed by Charles Wilson in the Scottish baronial style for William Towers-Clark, a solicitor, was completed in 1862.
 It was converted for medical use and re-opened as a sanatorium in January 1929.
 The facility joined the National Health Service in 1948.
 Rifleman James Morris, a soldier from the Cameronians (Scottish Rifles), was admitted to the hospital after a car crash in 1962 and spent 54 years there without recovering before his death in 2017.

+In March 2022, NHS Lanarkshire purchased land to the east of Wester Moffat for construction of a replacement for University Hospital Monklands.
+The new hospital was due to be completed by 2031, but, in 2026, ministers refused to sign off the £2.1bn scheme over affordability concerns, creating uncertainty over the target completion date.